 A Rich History

-Formed from land once claimed by the Creek tribe, the Alabama Legislature created Macon County on Dec.
-18, 1832, naming it for Nathaniel Macon, a Revolutionary War soldier and long-serving political leader from North Carolina.
+The Alabama Legislature created Macon County, formed from what was once Creek land, on Dec.
+18, 1832.
+It was named it for Nathaniel Macon, a Revolutionary War soldier and long-serving political leader from North Carolina.
 The town of Tuskegee was founded and laid out in 1833 by Gen. Thomas S. Woodward, who fought in the Creek wars under Gen. Andrew Jackson.
 Woodward selected Tuskegee as the county seat and also built the first home in the town.
 Tuskegee was officially incorporated in 1843.
 Since that time, it has been the site of major achievements by African-Americans in fields ranging from education, science and aviation to art, literature, music and civil rights.

 Where To Begin

-A good place to begin your tour is at the Tuskegee Human & Civil Rights Multicultural Center (104 S. Elm St.; 334-724-0800).
-In addition to providing visitors with information on things to see and do in the area, this walk-through-time museum, founded by noted civil rights lawyer Fred Gray, offers a historical overview of Tuskegee and Macon County.
-Exhibits showcase Macon County’s Native American and European heritage as well as highlight Tuskegee’s role in the Civil Rights Movement, the impact of the infamous Tuskegee Syphilis Study and the contributions of local citizens to state and national history.
+A good place to begin your tour is at the Tuskegee History Center (104 S. Elm St.; 334-724-0800).
+In addition to providing visitors information on things to see and do in the area, this walk-through-time museum, founded by noted civil rights lawyer Fred Gray, offers a historical overview of Tuskegee and Macon County.
+Exhibits showcase Macon County’s Native American and European heritage and highlight Tuskegee’s role in the Civil Rights Movement, the impact of the infamous Tuskegee Syphilis Study and the contributions of local citizens to state and national history.